 However, we would like to add goldfish aren’t necessarily the perfect starter fish that many people believe them to be.

-While they don’t require much care and attention beyond feeding and keeping their environment clean, they do need large tanks, good filters and frequent water changes, as they produce a lot of waste.
+While they don’t require much special attention beyond feeding and keeping their environment clean, they do need large tanks, good filters and frequent water changes, as they produce a lot of waste.

 They also have a long lifespan, so you must be willing to commit to potentially 20+ years of caring for your goldfish.